The unified cross-disciplinary model of the operation of neurons: State-of-the-art

+Due to the lack of the needed expertize in physics, biophysics introduced the idea of the "whatnot"~\cite{Schrodinger:1992} protein mechanisms.
+Claims such as "pumps [by using protein mechanisms] \dots transport ions \textit{against their electrical and chemical gradients}"~\cite{PrinciplesNeuralScience:2013}, page 101, or "the flux of ions through ion channels is passive, requiring \textit{no expenditure of metabolic energy} by the channels."~\cite{PrinciplesNeuralScience:2013}, page 107, are as scientific as in the pre-Newtonian age, there was a notion related to Aristotelian philosophy.
+This concept gave credence to the “theory” that the celestial spheres and, later on, the planets were pushed or moved by celestial movers, celestial intelligences, or angels against physical forces.
+Life science does not have its laws of motion, in the sense as Newton's Laws in physics, at least at cellular level.

+The book~\cite{PrinciplesNeuralScience:2013} asks the central questions, "How do ionic [i.e., electrical and chemical] gradients contribute to the resting membrane potential?
+What prevents the ionic gradients from dissipating by diffusion of ions across the membrane through the resting channels?"
+However, it leaves them essentially open by giving only a qualitative answer, discussing only membrane permeability, without explaining how the resting potential is created.
+We demonstrate in section~\ref{sec:Physics-FormingPotential} that classical methods of electricity enable us to calculate the membrane's potential resulting from charge separation and polarization, why and how its resting value is created, furthermore, how it is regulated.
+We make some physically plausible assumptions to provide numerical figures.

-Our results underpin that "the crucial system in biology isn't a molecule or a molecular class whatsoever, but the interface created by biomolecules in water."~\cite{LivingSystemPhysics:2021}.
-More precisely, inseparable thermodynamic and electrical processes keep the potential set by the inseparable electric and thermodynamic backbone defined by the lipid structure of the cell.
+Our results underpin that "the crucial system in biology isn't a molecule or a molecular class whatsoever, but the interface created by biomolecules in water"~\cite{LivingSystemPhysics:2021}.
+We add that mainly physical processes at various speeds (instead of molecular classes such as proteins) and ionic gradients (instead of protein mechanisms) control the processes.
+More precisely, inseparable thermodynamic and electrical processes set up and maintain the potential established by the electrical and thermodynamic backbone defined by the lipid/protein structure of the cell and the ionic solutions it contains.
 It is one of the frequent cases when one effect implements a functionality (the backbone closely defines the frames of the operation), and the other (in this case, combined thermodynamics and electricity) corrects it when it implements a complex operational (dynamical) functionality: "stimulated phase transitions enable the phase-dependent processes to replace each other ... one process to build and the other to correct"~\cite{BiologicalConservationLaw:2017}.

-The book asks the central questions, "How do ionic gradients contribute to the resting membrane potential?
-What prevents the ionic gradients from dissipating by diffusion of ions across the membrane through the resting channels?"
-However, it leaves them essentially open by giving only a qualitative answer, as it discusses only membrane permeability without explaining how the resting potential is created and regulated through charging and polarization.